Start

 Share contact info

-After you decide there’s a lot of compatibility, sharing social media accounts lets you check out each other’s online presence.
+After you decide there’s a lot of compatibility, a safe next step could be an online face-to-face meeting.
+This could be arranged without sharing your name.
+If that feels safe but you don’t want to appear untrusting, say you’re following the recommendation from ICmatch.
 Be sure you get a good vibe before you share personal contact information.
+Sharing social media accounts lets you check out each other’s online presence.
 If you tend to be a bit too open or too closed, let someone you know well weigh in on whether or not your matches seem a good fit.

 Meet up